 Apart from his many radio recordings, he also recorded cd's with works from a.o.
 Bach, Bartók, Beethoven, Brahms, Busoni, Debussy, Dvorák, Janácek, Liszt, Rachmaninov, Ligeti, Kurtág and Goeyvaerts (these three last composers appreciated very much his interpretations).
 The cd 'Via Crucis' - a Liszt-portrait (Eufoda) - received a Caeciliaprize in 2002.
 He played different complete cycles: all Beethoven sonatas, all pianoworks of Schoenberg, Webern and Berg and the complete chamber music with piano of Johannes Brahms.

-António Rosado is an “…interpreter in control of every note.
-He has so much emotion and poetry, as well as color and good taste" (in Diapason Magazine).
-Rosado is a nationally and internationally recognized pianist, result of his talent and taste for diversity, expressed in an extensive piano repertoire that includes works by composers as diverse as Georges Gershwin, Aaron Copland, Isaac Albéniz and Franz Liszt.
+Antonio Rosado is a nationally and internationally recognized pianist, result of his talent and taste for diversity, expressed in an extensive piano repertoire that includes works by composers as diverse as Georges Gershwin, Aaron Copland, Isaac Albéniz and Franz Liszt.
 This versatility allowed him to present for the first time in Portugal, outstanding works as the Sonatas of G. Enescu or the Paraphrases of F. Liszt, being the first Portuguese pianist to perform the complete Preludes and Etudes of Claude Debussy.
-Also, about his recitals can be underlined the interpretation of the complete Mozart and Beethoven Piano Sonatas.
+Also about his recitals can be underlined the interpretation of the complete Mozart and Beethoven Piano Sonatas.

 Rosado has performed on stage for the first time at four years of age.
 His musical studies started with his father and continued at the National Conservatory of Music in Lisbon, where he finished the Piano Superior course, with the highest qualification.
 At sixteen Rosado left for Paris, and there he came to be a disciple of Aldo Ciccolini at the Music Conservatory and further training took place at Siena and Biella (Italy).